amatas/gpii-ci-service/README.md

 ### How to Manually Trigger a Job

 If an unrecognized account is used to send a PR then the CI server will post a comment for that PR asking an administrator to verify changes and trigger the job.
-You can trigger jobs by posting the following comment:
+An administrator can trigger jobs by posting the following comment:

 ```
 ok to test